 This standard was first published in 1964 and subsequently revised in 1982, 1994 and 1998.
 In the third revision, titrimetric method for determination of chlorides, colorimetric method of heavy metals & iron and turbidimetric method for determination of sulphate were incorporated as an alternate method.

 In this revision, instrumental test methods for the determination of chlorides, sulphates, iron, lead and arsenic have been added as alternate test methods.
 In addition to this, editorial corrections have been made wherever required.
-Also, Reference clause and Packing & Marking clause have been updated.
+Also, reference clause and Packing & marking clause have been updated.

 Potassium bromide is used in medicine, preparation of other bromides and special soaps, in photography, and as a reagent in laboratories.
 In photography, this material is used for processing photographic films and in the preparation of photographic emulsions.

-The composition of the Committee responsible for formulation of this Standard is given at Annex D.
+The composition of the Committee responsible for formulation of this Standard is given in Annex D.

 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.